 Pain-relieving gels don’t stay on the gums (your baby is dribbling like a tap, remember!) so do try a cooled teething ring before rubbing gels on them.
-There is absolutely zero evidence that amber beads, herbal teas or homeopathic powders have any effect at all and some unlicensed homeopathic remedies advertised online have been linked to serious side effects.
-So, if you do decide to use a homeopathic gel, check that it is licensed for use in the UK.
+There is absolutely zero evidence that amber beads, herbal teas or homoeopathic powders have any effect at all and some unlicensed homoeopathic remedies advertised online have been linked to serious side effects.
+So, if you do decide to use a homoeopathic gel, check that it is licensed for use in the UK.

 There is plenty of evidence that teething causes no more than mild pain and that most teeth come through without any fanfare yelling at all.